 - Forktail journal has all papers in full text free, from 1986 to 2013.
 Includes a number of significant short papers on Sarus Cranes

 - The SORA site has many full-text ornithology articles

 - Australian Bird Study Association, link to abstracts from ‘Corella’ journal, full text available free to 2013

-Off-line All scientific information about Brolgas and Sarus Cranes and knowledge gaps to 1992 are summarised in HANZAB Volume 2, which is now undergoing revision.
+Scientific information about Brolgas and Australian Sarus Cranes, and knowledge gaps to 1992, are summarised in HANZAB Volume 2, which is now undergoing revision.
 Although dated, the printed HANZAB is a major resource for information about Australian cranes up to 1992.
 It is out of print, and upwards of $200 USD on Amazon, but is available in the reference section of most major Australian university and public libraries.

 S Marchant and PJ Higgins (eds), 1993.
 Handbook of Australian, New Zealand and Antarctic birds Vol 2, Raptors to Lapwings.
 Oxford University Press, Melbourne.

 Six Australian university dissertations (Honours and MSc) have addressed Brolga populations, all but one in southern Australia.
 Ozcranes Research hosts three abstracts and one full thesis (links below).
 Two PhD studies are currently underway, project pages in Ozcranes Research».